 - Be willing to compromise

 It’s a negotiation.
 You have to give some ground to win some ground.
 What is most important to you?
 What are you willing to concede on?
 No one is going to get exactly what they want.
 Remember also that digging in your heels and going to court guarantees nothing.
 You could ultimately be leaving a judge to decide and he may just split things down the middle.

 Not every lawyer is a good negotiator, and not every lawyer is experienced in the intricacies of family law.
 A lawyer who is great in a court battle may not be so great at the subtler art of gentle negotiation.
 When looking for a family lawyer, you have to have one who fits for you and who has a track record of delivering on the things you want delivered.
 By all means, get recommendations from friends and family, but do your research, look at testimonials and talk to them about your particular needs and see how they respond.
 Is their first thought court, or is their first thought you and what you are trying to achieve?

 - Look properly at the alternatives to court

 If you really don’t think you can reach agreement with your ex, look at all the other options before you decide to issue in court.
 A mediator may be able to help you overcome a particular sticking point.
 They are trained to give both parties space to air their views, whilst minimising the conflict.
 Often the dispute arises because one party doesn’t feel they are being heard.
-Another infrequently used option is arbitration (see Arbitration – the modern way to resolve disputes).
+Another infrequently used option is family law arbitration.
 Widely used in business disputes, arbitration is very similar to the court solution, but this approach has a number of benefits – you choose your own judge, you set your own timetable and your case will be heard in private.
 There are specialist family law arbitrators who can be appointed by a couple to hear their case privately and give a judgement which can then be drafted into a legally binding agreement.